 While TV shows can be a helpful resource for kids learning Spanish, they shouldn’t be the only tool used.
 To give your child the best shot at becoming bilingual, be sure to supplement TV time with other activities, such as books, flashcards, games, or language classes.

-At Bilingual Bebe, we have online classes, for children ages 3-12, that make learning Spanish fun and engaging.
+At LingoCircle, we have online language classes for children ages 3-15, that make learning Spanish fun and engaging.
 Visit the rest of our website to learn more, and sign up for a free trial class today!